-With the First Step Act and Compassionate Release, people in federal prison have more reason than every to build records of “compelling and extraordinary” accomplishments.
+With the First Step Act and Compassionate Release, people in federal prison have more reason than ever to build records of “compelling and extraordinary” accomplishments.

 The First Step Act and Compassionate Release

 In 2018, President Trump signed prison-reform legislation into law.
 That First Step Act opened many opportunities for people in federal prison.
 Among many other features, the First Step Act authorizes people serving federal sentences to petition both the Bureau of Prisons and the judge that imposed sentence to consider early release.
-For that reason, I consider the First Step Act to be the most significant prison-reform legislation since 1987, when I became a federal prisoner.
+For that reason, I consider the First Step Act to be the most significant prison-reform legislation since 1987.

-In today’s video, we can learn from Josh Boyer, a member of our team.
+In today’s video, we can learn from Josh Boyer, a person that served more than 16 years in federal prison.
 Josh is not a lawyer.
 He did not go to law school.
 Instead, Josh made bad decisions as a young man.
 He went to prison at the start of the century.
 While passing through almost 17 years in federal prisons of every security level, Josh educated himself on the law.
 From the time he started serving his sentence, Josh began studying law books.
 He learned about:

 - Legislation that applied to people in federal prison,

 - Statutes that applied to people in federal prison,